Effects of the Hubbard interaction on the quantum metric: Quantum metric

-where $|\Psi(\Phi)\rangle$ is the many-body ground state and, to ease the comparison with the DQM and the GQM, we divided the standard expression for the MBQM by $L$.
-For small $\Phi$, the derivative of the ground state is defined as
+where $|\Psi(\phi)\rangle$ is the many-body ground state and, to ease the comparison with the DQM and the GQM, we multiplied the standard expression for the MBQM by $L$.
+The derivative of the ground state in the zero-flux limit $\phi \to 0$ is defined as

 By using this relation in Eq.~\eqref{g_MB_def}, we obtain